1995 Pacific hurricane season: Tropical Storm Erick

 On July 17 a tropical wave exited the coast of Africa, and moved westward.
 An area of convection along the wave organized slightly on July 18, though the next day the convection diminished.
 After moving through the Windward Islands on July 23, deep convection again increased.
 The system failed to organize further, though convection continued to develop upon entering the eastern Pacific Ocean on July 27.
 The cloudiness and thunderstorms became more consolidated off the coast of southern Mexico, and on July 31 Dvorak classifications began on the system.
 A circulation developed, and the system organized into Tropical Depression Six-E on August 1 while located about 520 mi south of the southern tip of Baja California Peninsula.

 Initially, the depression was a small system with moderate amounts of easterly wind shear.
 It organized slowly, and after moving to the southwest for 24 hours it turned to the northwest.
 Subsequent to an increase in convection over the center, the depression intensified into Tropical Storm Erick on August 4.
 Erick gradually strengthened as it moved to the west-northwest, and reached peak winds of 65 mph on August 5 while located about 720 mi southwest of Cabo San Lucas.
-Operationally, the storm was forecast to continue to strengthen to reach hurricane status, though this did not occur.
 The mid-level ridge which had been tracking Erick westward weakened, resulting in Erick to turn to the north over cooler waters.
 It quickly weakened to a tropical depression on August 6, and after turning to an eastward drift Erick dissipated on August 8 while located 700 mi west-southwest of the southern tip of Baja California Peninsula.
 Erick never affected land.